 Connecting residents to the outdoors and a rich history.

-We are also collaborating with the Kingston Land Trust and its partner organization, Harambee, on urban land conservation strategies, like the acquisition of the Pine Street African Burial Ground, a long-overlooked final resting place for hundreds of enslaved people living in the area between roughly 1750 and 1860.
+We are also collaborating with the Kingston Land Trust and its partner organization, Harambee, on urban land conservation strategies, like the acquisition of the Pine Street African Burial Ground, a long-overlooked final resting place for hundreds of enslaved people who lived in the area between roughly 1750 and 1860.

 Additionally, we are:

 - Collaborating with the Hudson River Maritime Museum on the first solar-powered boat operating on the Hudson.
-Our financial support helped the museum launch Solaris, a “floating classroom” for teaching about the city’s river-based history as well as lessons in ecology, aquatic habitats and rising sea levels
+Our support helped the museum launch Solaris, a “floating classroom” for teaching about the city’s river-based history as well as lessons in ecology, aquatic habitats and rising sea levels.

 - Helping to connect Kingston youth to nature via field trips taken by city middle school students at our 376-acre Juniper Flats Preserve.
 Thanks to these fun outdoor adventures, hosted by Wild Earth, they forge lasting connections to nature.

 - Supporting efforts by the city, businesses and others to make the Rondout district more economically and environmentally resilient.